benmvp/slides/2022/connecttech/webdev.md

 - You would think we could just throw `border-radius` on it and be done with it
 - But `border-radius` wasn't introduced into CSS until 2005
   - And wasn't widely supported 'til years later
+  - Like a decade after I needed it
 - So what did we do?

 /////